Old Firm

-The Old Firm is the collective name for the Scottish football clubs Celtic and Rangers, which are both based in Glasgow.
+The Old Firm is a collective term for the Scottish football clubs Celtic and Rangers, which are both based in Glasgow.
 The two clubs are the most successful and popular in Scotland, and the rivalry between them has become deeply embedded in Scottish culture.
 It has reflected and contributed to political, social and religious division and sectarianism in Scotland.
-As a result, the fixture has had an enduring appeal around the world.
+As a result, matches between them have had an enduring appeal around the world.

-Between them the two clubs have won 107 Scottish League championships (Rangers with 55 and Celtic with 52), 74 Scottish Cups (Celtic with 40 and Rangers with 34), and 48 Scottish League Cups (Rangers with 27 and Celtic with 21).
-Interruptions to their ascendancy have occurred rarely, mainly in the two decades after the Second World War from 1946 to 1965 when five other clubs all won the senior league, and in the first half of the 1980s with the challenge of the New Firm of Aberdeen and Dundee United.
-Beginning with the 1985–86 season, one half of the Old Firm has won the Scottish League every season and in all but one of seventeen seasons between 1995–96 and 2011–12, both clubs finished in the top two places.
+Between them the two clubs are among the most trophied in the world, having won a combined 110 Scottish League championships (55 each team), 76 Scottish Cups (Celtic with 42 and Rangers with 34), and 50 Scottish League Cups (Rangers with 28 and Celtic with 22).
+Interruptions to their ascendancy have occurred rarely, mainly in the two decades after the Second World War from 1946 to 1965 when five other clubs won the league, and in the first half of the 1980s with the challenge of the New Firm of Aberdeen and Dundee United.
+Since the 1985–86 season, one half of the Old Firm has won the Scottish League every season, and in all but one of seventeen seasons between 1995–96 and 2011–12, both clubs finished in the top two places.

 In the early 2010s, Rangers endured financial difficulties, and its holding company was liquidated in 2012.
-Subsequently, the team had to apply for entry to the bottom (fourth) tier of the Scottish league, climbing to the top division in four seasons and winning the title again in 2020–21 (Celtic were champions in each of the intervening nine campaigns but failed to claim the tenth, which would have beaten a record set by them in the 1960s/70s and matched by Rangers in the 1980s/90s).
-As a result of these circumstances, a proportion of Celtic supporters maintain that the current Rangers is distinct from the pre-2012 club and the rivalry no longer exists under the Old Firm identity; instead, they (and often Celtic themselves) use the more generic term "Glasgow derby" to refer to the rivalry.
+Subsequently, the team had to apply for entry to the bottom (fourth) tier of the Scottish league.
+As a result of the liquidation, many Celtic supporters maintain that the current Rangers is distinct from the pre-2012 club, and the rivalry no longer exists under the Old Firm identity.
+Instead, they (and often Celtic themselves) use the more generic term Glasgow derby to refer to the rivalry.
+While Rangers climbed back through the divisions, Celtic were champions in each of the next nine campaigns; Rangers won the title in 2020–21 to prevent a tenth for Celtic, which would have beaten a record set by Celtic in the 1960s/70s and matched by Rangers in the 1980s/90s.

-Celtic and Rangers have played each other 433 times in major competitions: Rangers have won 168 matches, Celtic 163 matches, and 102 ended in a draw.
+Celtic and Rangers have played each other 448 times in major competitions; both clubs have won 171 matches, with 106 ending in a draw.

-The clubs have large fan bases around Glasgow and Scotland and have supporters clubs in most towns throughout Scotland and Northern Ireland and in many cities around the world.
+The clubs have large fan bases around Glasgow and Scotland and have supporters clubs in many towns throughout Scotland and in cities around the world.
 In 2005 the presence of Rangers and Celtic was estimated to be worth £120 million to the Scottish economy each year.